IBM/visualize-unstructured-data-with-watson/README.md

 ## Flow

 1. User configures credentials for the Watson NLU service and starts the app.
-2. User selects document file to proecess and load.
+2. User selects data file to proecess and load.
-3. Document text is extracted using Apache Tika.
+3. Text is extracted from the data file using Apache Tika.
-4. Extracted data is passed to Watson NLU for enrichment.
+4. Extracted text is passed to Watson NLU for enrichment.
 5. Enriched data is visualized in the UI using the D3.js library.

 # Watch the Video